Last updated on July 21st, 2022

 You want to make sure you deglaze the bottom of your Instant Pot insert so that you can avoid getting the burn error.
 While you were searing your meat, little pieces probably stuck to the bottom.
 Add about 3/4 cup of chicken broth to the hot pot and use a wooden spoon to scrape the bottom of the pot.
 You want to remove any little burnt pieces or marks entirely.

 Once you have the insert completely deglazed, add your pork back to the instant pot with the chicken broth still in it.
-Add 1/2 cup orange juice, the juice of one lime, 2 tablespoons minced garlic and 1 medium onion that has been sliced.
+Add 1/2 cup orange juice, one fresh lime juice, 2 tablespoons minced garlic and 1 medium onion that has been sliced.

 Seal the lid and set the Instant Pot to 50 minutes and Natural Pressure Release (NPR)